- Print

 Content-Type: application/x-www-form-urlencoded

-Click Ok to close the form, open the HTTP modifier again, and select Run from the menu bar.
+Click Ok to close the form, open the HTTP modifier again, and click Run from the top menu.
 You should get a positive response.
 In the Log window, scroll all the way down to the last line, right-click the line, and select Preview.

-Check that you get a Token.
-If you do not get a Token, you need to double-check IDs.
+Check that you got a Token.
+If you did not get a Token, you need to double-check IDs.

 Close the form and the HTTP modifier.